 They Wasted a Perfectly Good Plot: Many fans liked the idea of Quasimodo gaining his own Love Interest, and feel Madelline herself is a fairly interesting character who provides a nice contrast to him (as someone who is beautiful on the outside but feels she is ugly on the inside), so much about the sequel is just so poorly executed it almost ruins the whole concept.

-Visual Effects Of Awesome: Notre Dame, and the Frollo's image of Esmeralda dancing in the flames in the Hellfire song.
+Visual Effects of Awesome: Notre Dame, and the image of Esmeralda dancing Frollo sees in the flames in "Hellfire".
 It is mentioned in the commentary that the special effects team gave their best in that scene.